A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Preliminary Knowledge

 In general, the Euclidean distance suffers from the curse of dimensionality.
-However, CIM reduces this drawback thanks to the correntropy which calculates the similarity between two arbitrary data points by using a kernel function.
-Moreover, it has also been shown that CIM with the Gaussian kernel has a high outlier rejection capability \cite{liu07}.
+However, CIM reduces this drawback since the correntropy calculates the similarity between two data points by using a kernel function.
+Moreover, it has also been shown that CIM with the Gaussian kernel has a high outlier rejection ability \cite{liu07}.